Angry Birds: Angry Birds Land

 The game's characters have been used, officially or otherwise, in amusement park attractions.
 In September 2011, the Window of the World theme park in Changsha, China opened an unlicensed Angry Birds attraction.
 Visitors to the park use a large slingshot to launch stuffed versions of the bird characters at green balloons that represent the pigs.

 Upon learning of the attraction, Rovio Entertainment was reported to be considering working with the theme park to officially license it.
 In March 2012, Rovio announced plans for an official Angry Birds Land, that opened on 28 April 2012, at the Särkänniemi adventure park in Finland.
 Angry Birds Land opened in May 2014 at Johor Bahru City Centre in Malaysia.

 The first Angry Birds themed park in the UK was created in Sundown Adventureland, in the Nottinghamshire countryside.

-It was announced that UK theme park Thorpe Park would open their own Angry Birds Land themed area within the park in May 2014, with a "4D Cinema" showing a 10-minute Angry Birds film with 4D effects, Angry Birds Dodgems, and a slight re-theme of existing drop tower ride Detonator.
+It was announced that UK theme park Thorpe Park would open their own Angry Birds Land themed area within the park, opening in May 2014, with a 4D cinema showing a 10-minute Angry Birds film with 4D effects, and a slight re-theme of existing drop tower ride Detonator.
+This Angry Birds Land operated until the end of the 2023 season, being rebranded for the 2024 season.

 Angry Birds Activity Parks

 Rovio opened "Activity Parks" of the game.
 The first one opened in Lightwater Valley, England, with dance floors, playgrounds that include slides, and touchscreen devices for visitors to play Angry Birds.
 The attraction also opened in Vuokatti, Finland, with obstacle courses and races, and a separate "Angry Birds Town" with kids' cars.

-A park opened in Malaysia, but closed after six years on 5 April 2021 due to the Covid-19 pandemic.
+A park opened in Malaysia, but closed after six years on 5 April 2021 due to the COVID-19 pandemic.